The Mirror Crack'd from Side to Side: Literary significance and reception

 "she has of course thought up one more brilliant little peg on which to hang her plot, but the chief interest to me of The Mirror Crack'd from Side to Side was the shrewd exposition of what makes a female film star tick the way she does tick.
 And though one could accept a single coincidence concerning that married couple, the second and quite wildly improbable one tends to destroy faith in the story – still more so since it leads nowhere at all."

 Maurice Richardson of The Observer of 11 November 1962 summed up, "A moderate Christie; bit diffuse and not so taut as some; still fairly easy to read, though."

 Kirkus Reviews gave a short review noting Miss Marple's complaints about the limits imposed on her by getting old, yet nothing stops her mind from working well.
 The novel is summed up by this upbeat remark: "It was her prying curiosity - her gift of putting odd bits together to form a picture that gave the locals and Scotland Yard the proper solution.
 Long life to her."

 Robert Barnard, writing in 1990, said this novel was "The last of the true English village mysteries in Christie's output, and one of the best of her later books.
 Film milieu superimposed on the familiar St Mary Mead background."
 He went on to remark that "Like most Marples this is not rich in clueing, but the changes in village life and class structure since the war are detailed in a knowledgeable and fairly sympathetic way."

 The novel was on Anthony Boucher's list for 1963 of Best Crime Fiction of the Year.
-It was one among 14 listed in 1963.

-The novel's title
+Title

-The title comes from the poem The Lady of Shalott by Alfred, Lord Tennyson.
+The novel's title comes from the poem The Lady of Shalott by Alfred, Lord Tennyson.